chiclez/pp-project-2/group_plan.md

 Then we will decide what we want to investigate further.
 We will meet again on Wednesday.

+next step for group1:
+1.figure out the number of bicycles used by different authorities and which authority uses bicycles most often.
+2.do some visualisations: use a heat map or other charts to indicate the number of bicycles used in each authority.

 - How do you want to divide the tasks?
 Are you planning to pair-program?
 Pair programming in groups of 2.
 Group 1: Julia and Zhiwen